-I started with one white fleece and one coloured one and then divided the coloured fleece into separate tones.
-I blended these together to give five different colours to work into the cushions.
+I started with one white fleece and one coloured one, which I divided into separate tones.
+I then blended these together to give five different colours.

 The Rare Earth Cushions pattern includes five different colour variations giving a co-ordinated set of cushions.
 Knit just one or two cushions to add to your existing collection or all five for a brand-new look.